 Top 10 Things to Do in Augusta Other Than the Masters

-The Masters Tournament is upon us—the one week for which golf enthusiasts stockpile all their vacation days.
+The Masters Tournament are once again upon us—the one week for which golf enthusiasts stockpile all their vacation days.
 We know most of you will be enjoying the action from home, but if you were lucky enough to snag some tickets for the tournament, here are a few extra activities to keep you busy between rounds.

 1. Petersburg Boat Tours on Augusta Canal